-Section 14 of the Charter of Rights and Freedoms guarantees the right to the assistance of an interpreter for a party or witness who does not understand or speak the language in which the proceedings are being conducted.
+Section 14 of the Charter of Rights and Freedoms guarantees the right to an interpreter for a party or witness who does not understand or speak the language of a court proceeding.
 This right exists regardless of the language involved.

 In Ontario, the Ministry of the Attorney General provides court interpretation services in:

 - Any language required in criminal and child protection matters

 - Any language in civil, family and small claims court matters, if the litigant qualifies for the Court Services Division fee waiver

 - French in all civil, family and small claims court matters

 - American Sign Language and other visual language interpretation in all court matters

 - Any language when it is ordered by the court.

 For more information on court interpretation services, please see the links listed below:

 - About Us